ksami/ksami.github.io/_posts/2015-04-23-Multicore.md

 ### Superscalar Processors
 - Dynamically issue multiple instructions in each clock cycle
-  - Fetches and decodes several instructions at a time
+    + Fetches and decodes several instructions at a time
-  - In-order or out-of-order issue
+    + In-order or out-of-order issue
--Exploit Instruction Level Parallelism (ILP)
+- Exploit Instruction Level Parallelism (ILP)
-  - Instructions that can be executed simultaneously
+    + Instructions that can be executed simultaneously
-  - Limited amount of ILP in an application
+    + Limited amount of ILP in an application

 ### VLIW Processors
 - Static instruction scheduling by compiler